quinlan-lab/bedder-rs/README.md

 # Implementation Brief

 All Positioned structs are pulled through a min-heap.
 Each time an interval (with the smallest genomic position) is pulled from the min heap, a new struct is pulled from the file where that interval originated.
-Then the pulled interval is pushed onto a `dequeue`.
+Then the pulled interval is pushed onto a `queue` (actually a deque becase that's what is in the rust standard library).
-We then know the dequeue is in order.
-For each query interval, we drop from the dequeue any interval that is strictly _before_ the interval, then pull into the Intersection result any interval that is not _after_ the interval.
+We then know the queue is in order.
+For each query interval, we drop from the queue any interval that is strictly _before_ the interval, then pull into the Intersection result any interval that is not _after_ the interval.
 Then return the result from the `next` call.
 We use `Rc` because each database interval may be attached to more than one query interval.